Otis G. Pike

-Otis Grey Pike (August 31, 1921 – January 20, 2014) was an American lawyer and politician who served nine terms as a Democratic member of the United States House of Representatives from New York from 1961 to 1979.
+Otis Grey Pike (August 31, 1921 – January 20, 2014) was an American lawyer and politician who served nine terms as a Democratic member of the United States House of Representatives from New York, from 1961 to 1979.

 Early life

 Pike was born in Riverhead, New York.
-He served in the United States Marine Corps in the Pacific as a Dive Bomber and Night Fighter pilot from 1942 until 1946.
-He graduated with an A.B. from the School of Public and International Affairs at Princeton University in 1943 after completing a senior thesis titled "American-Chinese Relations: Emphasizing the Years 1931-1941."
-He then received a J.D. from Columbia Law School in 1948.
+He served in the United States Marine Corps in the Pacific as a dive bomber and night fighter pilot from 1942 until 1946.
+He graduated with an AB from the School of Public and International Affairs at Princeton University in 1943 after completing a senior thesis titled "American-Chinese Relations: Emphasizing the Years 1931-1941."
+He then received a Juris Doctor from Columbia Law School in 1948.

 Public office

 Pike was first elected to public office in the Town of Riverhead as a Justice of the Peace.